 Several techniques were introduced to improve the performance of DSP system including pipelining and parallel process.
-In this task, you will first design an FIR filter based on given specifications.
-Then you will explore the architecture level trade-offs in implementing the FIR filter in order to achieve the best performance, e.g. highest operation speed.
+In this task, you will use the filter designed in Task 2 and explore the architecture level trade-offs in implementing the FIR filter in order to achieve the best performance, e.g. highest operation speed.